chukwupg/advanced-network-traffic-analysis/analysis/clean-traffic-analysis/dns-traffic-analysis.md

 ### 🛡️ Security Implications

+- **Vulnerabilities**:
   - **Visibility**: Anyone with access to network traffic can easily observe the domains being queried.
-- **Vulnerabilities**:
   - **DNS Spoofing**: Attackers can forge responses and redirect users to malicious sites.
   - **DNS Hijacking**: Redirection of queries to malicious DNS servers.
+  - **DNS Amplification Attacks**:
+    - Attackers send small DNS queries with a spoofed victim's IP address.
+    - DNS servers respond with much larger replies to the victim, overwhelming their network (Denial of Service).
+  - **DNS Reflection Attacks**:
+    - The attacker reflects DNS responses off legitimate servers to a victim, amplifying attack power without exposing their own IP.
+- **Mitigation**:
-- **Defense Tip**: Using DNS over HTTPS (DoH) or DNS over TLS (DoT) can encrypt DNS traffic and protect user privacy.
+  - Using DNS over HTTPS (DoH) or DNS over TLS (DoT) can encrypt DNS traffic and protect user privacy.
+  - Secure DNS servers with rate-limiting and response-size controls to reduce amplification risks.

 ### 🖼️ Visual Evidence